 You should ideally have 1 term plan policy in your life insurance portfolio, the max can be 2 policies.
 But nothing more than that.

-I have seen some people dividing their 2 crore of cover into 4 policies of 50 lacs each with 4 different companies and it’s a little bit of stretch.
-In almost all the cases, 1 single policy of a big amount is good enough.
+I have seen some people dividing their 2 crores of the cover into 4 policies of 50 lacs each with 4 different companies and it’s a little bit of stretch.
+In almost all cases, 1 single policy of a big amount is good enough.

-However if you still feel that you want to break it into two policies, that’s the maximum you should do.
-Also some people who are buying another term plan after couple of years should not note this point that they should eventually not have more than 2 policies.
+However, if you still feel that you want to break it into two policies, that’s the maximum you should do.
+Also, some people who are buying another term plan after a couple of years should not note this point that they should eventually not have more than 2 policies.

-I suggest you don’t do that, because as per life insurance policies, a company should know how much cover you already have and only based on that they will offer you additional cover.
+I suggest you don’t do that because as per life insurance policies, a company should know how much coverage you already have and only based on that they will offer you additional cover.

 If you have already bought a term plan without mentioning your old policies, you should reach the customer care of your term plan company and share with them about your old policies.

 There are various online brokers nowadays like Coverfox or Policybazaar which are building a long term business in the insurance space and provide various extra benefits to their customers like fast service, claim settlement assistance without you (customer) incurring extra cost, because they get compensated by the insurer (without putting any additional cost on your pocket).

 The premium for you is the same if you buy it from the company directly only or through these brokers.
 These brokers give you various options to choose from and help you buy the policy which you want.

 You can approach these brokers if you really feel they will add value to your transaction.
 I am not saying that online brokers are the only way to buy.
 If you are very critical of them or are old fashioned, then you can directly reach to company or your neighborhood broker.

 Click here to enquire for the term plan quotes and buy it from Coverfox (our Trusted Partner in Insurance)